doccodyblue/aisreporter/README.md

 If you have a valid password, it will also generate valid json for APRS.fi

-It was used with the dAISy AIS receiver but should work with any receiver sending out !AIVDM frames on a serial port.
+It is used with the dAISy AIS receiver here but should work with any receiver sending out !AIVDM frames on a serial port.
 Other frames will be ignored.

 Optional you will receive a prometheus metric on port 9073 for monitoring